heckerdavid/reading-notes/markdown.md

 some information I saw is:

+## Github pages is the fastest, most direct way to get a webpage accessible on the internet. it uses your github profile and a repository that you create, and publishes a live webpage!
+it does require a README.MD or an INDEX.HTML file to be in the repository.
+Today we will use a readme.md file with some basic markdown to produce content.
+# Markdown Basics!

 ## heading two is created by using "##" followed by a space

-### heading three follows the same pattern, except adding an additional #
+### heading three follows the same pattern, except adding an additional \#

 - unordered list
 - is creared